 My desire to live life to the fullest and my love for sports eventually led me to join the Special Olympics Philippines as an athlete in 2006.
 During the Special Olympics National Games in Pangasinan, I brought home my first Gold medal in badminton.
 It was an amazing feeling to be part of a national competition and win.
 I then went on to represent my country in the 2007 Special Olympics World Games in Shanghai, China.

 I even became the Captain of my country’s Special Olympics badminton team, which was beyond my wildest dreams.

 I set my sights further.
 During the 2009 Special Olympics Youth Summit in Idaho, USA, I had the honor of being the first Global Youth Ambassador to represent the Philippines.
 It was a fantastic experience for me to see youth leaders from all over the world come together with a common purpose: to discuss ideas for inclusion of people with intellectual disabilities.
 It was also the first time I got to interact and connect with other Global Youth Ambassadors, and it fortified my desire to close the perceived gap between people with intellectual disabilities and those without.

 I firmly believe that the best way to show that we are not limited by our disabilities was to lead by example.
 Beyond participating in sports, I decided that I should also give back to my own community and volunteer with Special Olympics Philippines.
 I help to organize events, coach budding athletes in badminton, and share my story at public events.

 I am also passionate about my job.
-One year ago, I was delighted to accept a position in the Human Resource department at JP Morgan Chase.
+One year ago, I was delighted to accept a position in the Human Resource department at a global financial firm.

 Despite securing a job, I believe that one should never stay stagnant and so, I recently applied for a scholarship program in graphic design at a private academy.
 I am positive that the program will allow me to hone my design and photography skills.